ergo-services/ergo/docs/networking/network-transparency.md

 ## Message Ordering

 Messages sent from process A to process B arrive in sending order.
-This is a per-sender FIFO guarantee -- it applies to each sender independently, not globally across all senders.
+This is a per-sender FIFO guarantee; it applies to each sender independently, not globally across all senders.
 The guarantee is enabled by default for every process.

 ### KeepNetworkOrder Flag

 Message ordering is controlled by a per-process flag called `KeepNetworkOrder`, which defaults to `true`.
 You can change it using `SetKeepNetworkOrder(bool)` during `Init` or at any point while the process is running.
 The flag applies to all outgoing messages from that process: `Send`, `Call`, `SendResponse`, and `SendEvent`.
-There is no per-message override -- ordering is all-or-nothing for a given sender.
+There is no per-message override; ordering is all-or-nothing for a given sender.

-### How It Works -- Sender Side
+### How It Works: Sender Side

 With ordering enabled, all messages from a process go through the same TCP link in the connection pool.
 The link is selected deterministically: `sender.ID % 255 % pool_size`.
 Since TCP guarantees FIFO delivery within a single connection, messages arrive at the remote node in exactly the order they were sent.

 With ordering disabled, messages are distributed round-robin across all pool links.
 This spreads the load for maximum throughput, but the arrival order across different TCP connections is no longer deterministic.

-### How It Works -- Receiver Side
+### How It Works: Receiver Side

 Each message carries an **order byte** in the protocol header (byte 6 of the ENP frame).
 When ordering is enabled, the order byte is derived from the recipient's identity:
 - For `gen.PID` recipients: `to.ID % 255`